Keto-Friendly Kombucha: Top Brands With the Lowest Carbs

 Kombucha & Hard Kombucha Nutritional Facts & Ingredients

-For Keto dieters wanting to truly answer the question “is Kombucha Keto,” it is imperative to look at the nutritional facts and ingredients in both normal and hard Kombucha.
+For Keto dieters seeking to determine if Kombucha is Keto-friendly, it is imperative to examine the nutritional facts and ingredients in both regular and hard Kombucha.

 An average breakdown from the U.S. Department of Agriculture (USDA) shows the below facts for 8 ounces or 240 ml of Kombucha.9